Fakhruddin Ali Ahmed: Election as president

 President Ahmed being administered the oath of office by Chief Justice A. N. Ray.

 In July 1974, Ahmed was chosen by Indira Gandhi and the Congress Party as their candidate to be the next President of India.
 In doing so, they overlooked the then Vice President, Gopal Swarup Pathak, who had been elected to that post in 1969 with the support of the Congress Party.
 Polling for the 1974 Indian presidential election was held on 17 August in a direct contest between the Congress Party's Ahmed and the opposition candidate Tridib Chaudhuri, a Lok Sabha MP from the Revolutionary Socialist Party.
+Chaudhuri was supported by most of the opposition parties.
 Ahmed won 765,587 votes (or 80.18% of the 954,783 votes cast) against Chaudhuri's 189,196 and he was declared elected on 20 August.

 Ahmed was sworn in as the fifth president of India on 24 August 1974, becoming the second Muslim to hold that office and the first person to be directly elevated to the presidency from the Union Cabinet.
 He was also the first president to be elected after the amendments to the Presidential and Vice-Presidential Elections Act, 1952 that imposed a security deposit of ₹2500 and made it mandatory for every candidate in a presidential election to be supported by ten proposing and ten seconding legislators.
 Ahmed's election was challenged unsuccessfully before India's Supreme Court by Charu Lal Sahu, an advocate-on-record.